This article has been updated for 2022. In February 2022, Amazon increased their maximum base salary from $160,000 to $350,000.

-- Base salary: This is very straight-forward, you will receive your base salary every month.
-Outside of the Bay Area and Greater New York City area, the maximum base salary at Amazon is $160,000.
+Base salary: This is very straight-forward, you will receive your base salary every month.

-- Restricted Stock Units (RSUs): Stock vests will begin on your first anniversary.
+Restricted Stock Units (RSUs): Stock vests will begin on your first anniversary.
 You will receive additional stock vests at the end of year 2 and then every 6 months until you’ve been with the company for 4 years.
 Many Amazon employees receive additional refresher RSUs as an Amazon employee over time.
+Recently, Amazon announced a 20-1 stock split that is scheduled to take place in June 2022.
+I discuss the announcement in more detail in this Geekwire article.

 How do your salary, on-hire bonuses, and Restricted Stock Units add up?